mondoohq/docs/docs/platform/infra/cloud/kubernetes/scan-kubernetes-with-operator.md

    ![Kubernetes integration](/img/platform/infra/cloud/kubernetes/integration-setup-2.png)

-4. To scan container images, enable **Workload image scanning**.
+4. To scan container images, enable **Scan workload images**.

-5. To control which namespaces Mondoo scans, enable **Namespace filtering** and list the namespaces to which you want to allow or deny access.
+5. To control which namespaces Mondoo scans, enable **Filter namespaces** and list the namespaces to which you want to allow or deny access.

 6. To assess the security of every change applied to your Kubernetes cluster and display the results in the CI/CD view, enable **Scan incoming deployments**.